You can use various benchmark tests in MATLAB® to measure the performance of your GPU:

 you should use

-might not yield correct results for user-defined MEX functions if
+yield correct results for user-defined MEX functions if they run

 This example shows you how to improve performance by running a function on the GPU instead of the CPU, and by vectorizing the calculations.

 Consider a function that performs fast convolution on the columns of a matrix.
 Fast convolution, which is a common operation in signal processing applications, transforms each column of data from the time domain to the frequency domain, multiplies it by the transform of a filter vector, transforms back to the time domain, and stores the result in an output matrix.